piyushrpt/condaLinuxSetup/README.md

 You should probably follow the instructions provided in the link above.

+If not, here is an alternate setup that tries to keep installation of python2 and python3 independent.

 The setup of ISCE on your machine is broken down into 3 parts:

 1. [Anaconda setup for both python2 and python3](./anaconda.md)